Charlie Tidwell

 Charles Tidwell (March 30, 1937 – August 28, 1969) was an American track athlete who was one of the best sprinter/hurdlers in the world in the years 1958–60.
 He was denied a chance to run in the 1960 Olympics by injury.

-His life was cut short aged 32 when he shot himself to death after killing his wife following a violent quarrel between the two.
+In 1969, at age 32, he killed himself after murdering his wife following a violent quarrel between the two.

 Track career

 Tidwell was a native of Independence, Kansas, where he was a star athlete at his high school.
-The highlight was a national junior record for the 180 y low hurdles in 1955.
+He achieved a national junior record for the 180 yards low hurdles in his junior year in 1955.
 After graduating high school he attended the University of Kansas.

 Tidwell was an outstanding sprinter for his college track team, the Kansas Jayhawks, winning five NCAA individual titles: